Muhammad-Attiq/Computer_Organization_And_Architecture/README.md

 # Computer Organization and Architecture

-This project contains implementations related to **Computer Organization and Architecture**,
+This repo contains implementations related to **Computer Organization and Architecture**,
 including **MIPS Assembly** programs and **Verilog** hardware design codes.

 ## Contents